Tom DeSanto: Career

-Transformers was a tough sell for the studios heads who hadn't grown up with the show.
-After being rejected by the major studios DeSanto made a second pass at DreamWorks, after Steven Spielberg read his treatment, he decided his studio would do the film and was an early champion of the idea.
+After being rejected by the major studios DeSanto made a second pass at DreamWorks Pictures.
+After Steven Spielberg read his treatment, he decided his studio would do the film.
 DeSanto set the project up with DreamWorks and Paramount, selling his story line and attaching to produce.

-The first film grossed over $700 million worldwide and DeSanto gave birth to another franchise.
+The first film grossed over $700 million worldwide.
 Transformers was the first live-action franchise for DreamWorks and Paramount's largest moneymaking series in its history.
 DeSanto returned as producer of Revenge of the Fallen in 2009 and the film became the biggest moneymaker of the year with over $800 million in box office alone.
 DeSanto also produced Dark of the Moon, and Age of Extinction, both grossing over $1.1 billion worldwide.
 The Last Knight, produced by DeSanto as well, earned over $600 million in the box office.

-After the Transformers saga had been released, DeSanto then produced Bumblebee, an origin story for one of the popular characters from the franchise earning a total $470 million in box office.
+After the Transformers saga had been released, DeSanto then produced Bumblebee, an origin story for one of the characters from the franchise, earning a total $470 million in box office.

-DeSanto has produced several social issue documentaries including Lost in America which deals with youth homelessness and Kidnapped for Christ which puts a spotlight on abusive evangelical camps for children.
+DeSanto has produced several social issue documentaries, including Lost in America, which deals with youth homelessness, and Kidnapped for Christ, which puts a spotlight on abusive evangelical camps for children.